mediascience/Browser-Multiple-Downloader/README.md

 # Multiple Downloader

-The multiple downloader is a collection of extensions for different browsers that adds a multiple download feature to the UI of each.
+The multiple downloader is a collection of extensions for different browsers adding a multiple download feature to the UI of each.
 The multiple download action is available whenever a page explicitly contains downloadable content, as determined by the presence of the "download" attribute in some of its anchor tags.